RobertRostohar/SDS-Framework/demo/README.md

 Push button (vioBUTTON0) starts and stops the operations.

 Demo is available for the following targets:
- - HW_Socket: runs on B-U585I-IOT02A board using on-board WiFi module
+ - HW: runs on B-U585I-IOT02A board with on-board WiFi module
    - reads actual sensor data from hardware
-   - records sensor data via socket (using WiFi interface) to files on the host PC
+   - records sensor data via socket (using WiFi interface) or VCom (Virtual COM) to files on the host PC
    - prints sensor data to a terminal
- - HW_VCom: runs on B-U585I-IOT02A board using on-board VCom (Virtual COM)
-   - reads actual sensor data from hardware
-   - records sensor data via VCom (Virtual COM) to files on the host PC
-   - prints sensor data to a terminal
  - AVH: runs on Arm Virtual Hardware (AVH) for MPS3 platform with Corstone-300
    - reads sensor data from files on the host PC (previously recorded)
    - prints sensor data to a terminal

+Following build types are available:
+ - Debug: Debug version (no recording)
+ - Release: Release version (no recording)
+ - Socket_Debug: recording via socket (Debug version - only for HW target)
+ - Socket_Release: recording via socket (Release version - only for HW target)
+ - VCom_Debug: recording via VCom (Debug version - only for HW target)
+ - VCom_Release: recording via VCom (Release version - only for HW target)

 ## Prerequisites